DimaAlabsi/data-structures-and-algorithms/javascript/QuickSort/BLOG.md

 * left — is an array that stores elements of the passed array which are less than the pivot.
 * right — the same as left, but stores elements greater or equal to the pivot.

+***Quick sort is a sorting algorithm that splits up an array into equal parts and sets a pointer to both ends of the array and a pivot in the middle of the array.
+If the left value is greater than the pivot and the right is less than the pivot they are swapped.
+This is done recursively until the pointers meet in the middle.
+It is a very efficient sorting algorithm - O(log n).***

 ## Whiteboard Process

 ![whiteBoard](/javascript/QuickSort/img/quicksortWhiteBoard.PNG)